wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_transformation_examples/json-to-soap-conversion.md

 # Converting JSON to SOAP

-Let's consider a scenario where you have a SOAP-based backend (that can only recieve SOAP request) and a JSON client.
-When the JSON client sends a message to the SOAP client, the proxy service in the Micro Integrator should convert the JSON message to SOAP.
+Let's consider a scenario where you have a SOAP-based backend and a JSON client.
+The SOAP backend is exposed as a REST API in the Micro Integrator.

+When the JSON client sends a message to the SOAP backend, the REST Api in the Micro Integrator should convert the JSON message to SOAP.
+The backend will process the SOAP request and generate a response for the JSON client.
+The Micro Integrator should then convert the SOAP response back to JSON and return it to the client.

 The following examples explain different methods of converting JSON messages to SOAP using the Micro Integrator.